![]() |

 There are 2 general ways to derive Φ. One approach uses the Fibonacci numbers, and the other is geometrical and algebraic.
 Fibonacci numbers are easier to comprehend, so let's start there.

-It turns out that this sequence of integers appears widely in nature, and are observed in the dimensions and leaf branching (phyllotaxis)of plants, animals, as well as crystals.
-This happens because when things grow, they often grow on top of a previous structure, so that the new growth is "added to" the existing structure (like new offspring are added to the existing population).
+It turns out that this sequence of integers appears widely in nature, and is observed in the dimensions and leaf branching (phyllotaxis)of plants, animals, as well as crystals.
+This happens when things grow because the new growth often occurs on top of an existing structure - like new branches on a tree, or offspring added to a tribe.
 Many plants exhibit Fibonacci numbers in branching, and in spiral structures like the arrangement of rows of bracts on pinecones, petals on an artichoke, and scales on a pineapple.

 Fibonacci number |